grinnell-cs/csc151-images/pages/syllabus.md

 There are many other ways in which it may be appropriate to adjust course policies and it is not possible to attempt to address them all in a few policies.
 These may include other issues best addressed earlier in the semester (*e.g.*, student-athlete scheduling) or as they arise (*e.g.*, chronic health flare-ups).
 I will do my best to be flexible in these cases with the overall goal of facilitating your growth in this course.
 Please keep me informed!

+In some cases, I will recommend consulting with the Academic Advising staff.
+They are an excellent resource for developing strategies for academic success and can connect you with other campus resources as well: <http://www.grinnell.edu/about/offices-services/academic-advising>.
+If I notice that you are encountering difficulty, in addition to communicating with you directly about it, I will also likely submit an academic alert via Academic Advising's SAL portal.
+This reminds you of my concern, and it notifies the Academic Advising team and your advisor(s) so that they can reach out to you with additional offers of support.

 ## Evaluation and grading

 This course employs a grading system based on [*mastery grading* and *specifications grading*](https://docs.google.com/document/d/13V1fsPve19IU-tFNt4AeQ78VepuqVakp3xizJrj5KwY/edit) to evaluate your work.